excaliburjs/Excalibur/README.md

 The Excalibur.js team primarily uses [Visual Studio Code](http://code.visualstudio.com) as a platform agnostic editor to allow the widest contributions possible.
 However, you can always use your own preferred editor.

+**Dev Container Support**

+With VS Code, you may be prompted to **Open in a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers)**.
+This is a great way to contribute if you don't want to install Playwright and its dependencies on your machine and keep everything isolated.

+Dev Containers require [Docker](https://docs.docker.com/desktop/) (or [Podman](https://podman.io/)) to be installed and should work across all platforms.
+You can reference the VS Code documentation for how to make your environment ready to support dev containers.

 ## Testing